Cooperative Trajectory Planning in Uncertain Environments with Monte Carlo Tree Search and Risk Metrics: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-We wish to thank the German Research Foundation (DFG) for funding the project Cooperatively Interacting Automobiles (CoInCar) within which the research leading to this contribution was conducted.
-The information as well as views presented in this publication are solely the ones expressed by the authors.
+We wish to thank the German Research Foundation (DFG) for funding the project Cooperatively Interacting Automobiles (CoInCar), within which the research leading to this contribution was conducted.
+The information and views presented in this publication are solely the ones expressed by the authors.